LisaHJung/OTel-for-Beginners-JS/README.md

 **Refresh the Roll the Dice app page multiple times to send traces to the newly configured OpenTelemetry Collector.**
 ![Roll the dice mov](https://github.com/user-attachments/assets/32f80dc2-93b0-4578-91db-17b316a79760)

+**Check the Collector logs to verify that traces are flowing through the Collector.**
 <img width="890" height="997" alt="image" src="https://github.com/user-attachments/assets/a8c0a4d1-9244-40da-8b8c-1f508547e9cb" />

 **Open the Jaeger UI and take a look at the new traces coming in.**